frenchie4111/frenchie4111.github.io/_posts/2020-05-13-Coding-Standards-Argument-Ordering.md

 #### Thanks

 If you have any feedback you can leave a comment in the [HN thread](https://news.ycombinator.com/item?id=23171018) or email me at mdl0349 at gmail.com.
 I'd love to chat about these or anything else really :^)

+The best way to get updated about new posts is to follow the [RSS feed here](https://mikelyons.org/feed)